-x Law no. 62/2005 on Romania's acknowledgement of certain documents representing Common Positions adopted within the European Union's Common Foreign and Security Policy;

-x Law no 508 / 2004 on funding, organizing and functioning of the Direction for Investigation of Organized Crime and Terrorism Offences within the framework of the Public Ministry;

-x Decision of the Romanian Parliament no. 21 / 2001 on Romania's participation along with NATO member states to missions for countering international terrorism;

-x Law 656 / 2002 on the prevention and sanctioning of money laundering as well as for setting up certain measures to prevent and combat the financing of terrorism.
+- Law no. 62 / 2005 on Romania's acknowledgement of certain documents representing Common Positions adopted within the European Union's Common Foreign and Security Policy; - Government Emergency Ordinance 78 / 2016 on the organization and functioning of the Direction for Investigation of Organized Crime and Terrorism Offences within the framework of the Public Ministry; - Decision of the Romanian Parliament no. 21 / 2001 on Romania's participation along with NATO member states to missions for countering international terrorism; - Law no. 656 / 2002 on the prevention and sanctioning of money laundering as well as for setting up certain measures to prevent and combat the financing of terrorism.